Legitimate Power: Everything You Need to Know

 The power dynamics within organizations and groups are often complex and interwoven into the fabric of daily operations; legitimate power stands as a beacon of authority and structure.

-Rooted deeply in the organizational hierarchy, legitimate power offers a framework through which leaders and managers exercise control and influence over their teams.
+Legitimate power, rooted deeply in the organizational hierarchy, provides a framework for leaders and managers to exercise control and influence over their teams.

 We can point to many legitimate power examples.
-For example, a company’s CEO, your team’s manager, or even the President of the United States are all examples of legitimate power.
+A company’s CEO, your team’s manager, or even the President of the United States are all legitimate power sources.

 However, good leaders understand that they must utilize other forms of leadership power beyond legitimate authority to be effective in their roles.